OpenSIPS/sipssert-opensips-tests/README.md

 #### 02.auth-diverted-cached
 Same as
 [01.auth-simple](#01auth-simple), but add processing of Diversion header, public key caching, store private key in separate file (more explanations in scenario's README)<br>
-:warning: Scenario for French regulations

 #### 03.auth-issue-bypass-token
 Same as
 [01.auth-simple](#01auth-simple), $var(cert) deleted to force stir_shaken_auth function in error and automatically add P-Identity-Bypass header. (more explanations in scenario's README)<br>
-:warning: Scenario for French regulations

 #### 04.verify-200
 Places a call with correct Identity header